 The havoc wreaked across South America shows that this technology is not compatible with sustainable farming.
 It is a wake up call for the rest of the world to move towards more ecological methods of farming."

 Read "Who Benefits from GM crops?
 An industry built on myths"

 Dec 08, 2010

-In the last years hundreds of organizations and movements have been engaged in struggles, activities, and various kinds of work to defend and promote the right of people to Food Sovereignty around the world.
-Many of these organizations were present in the Nyéléni Forum 2007 and feel part of a broader Food Sovereignty Movement, that considers the Nyéléni 2007 declaration as its political platform.
+In recent years, hundreds of organisations and movements have been engaged in struggles, activities, and various kinds of work to defend and promote the right of people to Food Sovereignty around the world.
+Many of these organizations were present in the Nyéléni Forum 2007 and feel part of a broader Food Sovereignty Movement, that considers the Nyéléni declaration as its political platform.
 The Nyéléni Newsletter wants to be the voice of this international movement.

-Following the International Forum on Food Sovereignty held in Mali in February 2007, the social movements that brought this initiative to life have decided to create a tool for communication and exchange in order to continue the fight for food sovereignty and to defend the interests of disadvantaged groups as small-scale farmers, fisherfolk, indigenous peoples and those living from pastoralism.
+Following the International Forum on Food Sovereignty held in Mali in February 2007, the social movements that brought this initiative to life created a tool for communication and exchange in order to continue the fight for food sovereignty and to defend the interests of disadvantaged groups such as small-scale farmers, fisherfolk, indigenous peoples and those living from pastoralism.
 The situation of these groups continues to deteriorate due to the ongoing assaults of an increasingly inhuman capitalism.

 The newsletter will be published every two months and is available on the Nyéléni website.

 Jun 16, 2010